W-Floyd/Angl-Resource-Pack/README.md

 ###Known issues

 At one point I had to compile a newer version of Imagemagick from source to make some compositing work.
 If you get odd results, that may the issue.

+Size 1024 is known to cause errors due to large images.

 ***